nfrgosselin/design-system/docs/guides/consuming.md

 ### ThemeProvider

-The design system includes a `ThemeProvider` component that handles theme management.
-It should be placed at the root of your application:
+The design system uses a `ThemeProvider` component that manages themes and primary colors.
+Place it at the root of your application:

 ```tsx
 import { ThemeProvider } from '@nathangosselin/design-system';